Great Wagon Road: History

-South of the Shenandoah Valley, the road reached the Roanoke River at the town of Big Lick (today, Roanoke).
+South of the Shenandoah Valley, the road reached the Roanoke River at the town of Big Lick (present-day Roanoke).
 South of Roanoke, the Great Wagon Road was also called the Carolina Road.
 At Roanoke, a road forked southwest, leading into the upper New River Valley and on through Abingdon, Virginia, to the Holston River in the upper Tennessee Valley.
-From there, the Wilderness Road led into Kentucky, ending at the Ohio River where flatboats were available for further travel into the Midwest and even to New Orleans.
+From there, the Wilderness Road led into Kentucky, ending at the Ohio River where flatboats were available for further travel into the Midwest and downriver to New Orleans.

-From Big Lick/Roanoke, after 1748, the Great Wagon Road passed through the Maggoty Gap (also called Maggodee) to the east side of the Blue Ridge Mountains.
+After 1748, from Big Lick/Roanoke the Great Wagon Road passed through the Maggoty Gap (also called Maggodee) to the east side of the Blue Ridge Mountains.
 Continuing south through the Piedmont region, it passed through the present-day North Carolina towns of Winston-Salem, Salisbury, and Charlotte, and sites of earlier Indian settlements on the historic Indian Trading Path.
 The Great Wagon Road ultimately reached Augusta, Georgia, on the Savannah River, a distance of more than 800 mi from Philadelphia.

-Despite its current name, the southern part of this road was by no means passable by wagons until later colonial times.
+Despite its current name, the southern part of this road was not passable by wagons until later colonial times.
 The 1751 Fry-Jefferson map on this page notes the term "Waggon" only north of Winchester, Virginia.
 In 1753, a group of wagon travelers reported that "the good road ended at Augusta" (now Staunton, Virginia), although they did keep going all the way to Winston-Salem.
 By all accounts, it was never a comfortable route.
 The lines of settlers' covered wagons moving south were matched by a line of wagons full of agricultural produce heading north to urban markets; these were interspersed with enormous herds of cattle, hogs, and other livestock being driven north to market.
 Although there surely would have been pleasant areas for travel, road conditions also could vary from deep mud to thick dust, mixed with animal waste.
 In general, travelers preferred high and dry roads, but they also needed regularly spaced water sources for their horses (and for themselves).
 Inns were generally built near flowing springs, but provided only the most basic food and a space to sleep.

 Today, it is possible to experience many segments of the old road by car, by bike, or even on foot.
 Although most of the road has seen profound changes, some areas retain scenery much as the pioneers encountered it.

 The Great Valley Road used by settlers in the 1700s America.
 See Google map of this area.